 It does so much more than get your pec minor working.
 It relaxes your neck, opens your breathing, and, well, just try it.

 If you’re less athletic, start with wall push-ups.
-Push your elbows into the wall so that your shoulder blade moves forward and down, strengthening the extrinsic chest muscles that depress the scapula.
+Push your elbows into the wall so that your shoulder blade moves forward and down.
+Consequently, this strengthens the extrinsic chest muscles that depress the scapula.

 Email me at firstname.lastname@example.org.

 If you’re a yoga practitioner, work on getting your shoulders lowered on poses like the upward facing dog.
 This practitioner has done a great job of contracting her scapular depressors.

 This trigger point also creates sharp pain when reaching up or forward.
 It is a different muscle with very different self-care for relief.

 If you’re not succeeding with these strategies, get in touch with your trigger point specialist.
 They will know how to make lasting changes.

 You can subscribe to our community on Patreon.
 You will get links to free content and access to exclusive content not seen on this site.
 In addition, we will be posting anatomy illustrations, treatment notes, and sections from our manuals not found on this site.
 Thank you so much for being so supportive.

 This mug has classic, colorful illustrations of the craniosacral system and vault hold #3.
 It makes a great gift and conversation piece.